Fairbanks Mesothelioma Lawyer

 - United States Smelting, Refining, and Mining Company

-If you’ve been diagnosed with an asbestos-related illness, it’s important to get proper medical care from qualified physicians.
+If you’ve been diagnosed with an asbestos-related illness, getting proper medical care from qualified physicians is important.

 Choose a physician and cancer center specializing in mesothelioma and other asbestos illnesses.